 5. The job has officially been put on hold but resumes are being accepted until the job opens up again.

 6. The company will not be reviewing resumes until a certain deadline has passed and is trying to gather as many resumes as possible.

 7. There is no job currently.
 Companies sometimes post jobs that are already filled to have potential candidates available if a similar job is needed at some point.

 8. Recruiters are looking to fill multiple job opportunities at the same time so it is not the same job being posted but similar jobs that need to be filled.

 9. The job posting was not officially closed even though the job has been filled.

 10. Recruiters post phantom jobs in order to conduct salary surveys.

-11. The advertising space for the listing was purchased for a designated amount of time and it will run until that time period has expired.
+11. The advertising space for the listing was purchased for a specific amount of time and it will run until that time period has expired.

-12. The person hired was moved into another position and the job is now open.
+12. The person initially hired was moved into another position and the job is now open.

 13. Job websites aggregate postings from one another.
-The company is not actually re-posting the position but one website is taking an old listing from another.
+The company is not actually re-posting the position but one website is taking a listing from another.

 14. The same job is being posted by multiple staffing agencies.